Montatheris

-Montatheris is a monotypic genus created for the viper species, Montatheris hindii, which also known by the common names Kenya mountain viper, Kenya montane viper, montane viper, and Hind's viper.
-Like all other vipers, M. Hindii is venomous.
+Montatheris is a monotypic genus created for the viper species, Montatheris hindii, a venomous snake also known by the common names Kenya mountain viper, Kenya montane viper, montane viper, and Hind's viper.
 This is a small terrestrial species endemic to Kenya.
-There are no subspecies which are currently recognized as being valid.
+There are no subspecies which are recognized as being valid.

 Etymology

 The specific name, hindii, is in honor of Sidney Langford Hinde, a British military medical officer and naturalist.

 Description

-Montatheris hindii is a small species reaching an average total length (including tail) of 20–30 cm and a maximum total length of about 35 cm.
+M. hindii is a small species reaching an average total length (including tail) of 20–30 cm and a maximum total length of about 35 cm.
 The head is elongated and not very distinct from the neck, while the eyes are small and set in a rather forwards position.
 The dorsal scales are strongly keeled.

 Geographic range

-Montatheris hindii is known only from isolated populations at high altitudes on Mount Kenya and the moorlands of the Kinangop Plateau, Aberdare Mountains.
+M. hindii is known only from isolated populations at high elevations on Mount Kenya and the moorlands of the Kinangop Plateau, Aberdare Mountains.

-The type locality listed is "Fort Hall, Kenya District, 4000 ft.".
-Since Fort Hall is at an altitude of only 4000 feet (1219 m), Loveridge (1957) questioned whether this was accurate.
+The type locality listed is "Fort Hall, Kenya District, 4000 ft."
+Since Fort Hall is at an altitude of only 4,000 feet (1,219 meters), Loveridge (1957) questioned whether this was accurate.